sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=zLFujYKDyGA&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy presented involves using the Relative Vigor Index (RVI) as a momentum indicator.
-Here's a concise summary of the strategy:
+### 1. Introduction to the Relative Vigor Index (RVI)

-1. **Definition and Calculation**:
+   - The RVI is an uncommon technical indicator used for trading.
-   - The RVI measures price momentum by comparing closing prices to their trading range.
+   - It measures price momentum by comparing closing prices to the trading range.
-   - It includes a signal line, which is a simple moving average used to smooth results.
+   - A signal line, based on a simple moving average, is used with the RVI.

-2. **Strategy Rules**:
+### 2. Calculation of the Relative Vigor Index
+   - **Step-by-Step Process**:
+     - Calculate the numerator.
+     - Calculate the denominator.
+     - Compute the RVI using the numerator and denominator.
+     - Determine the signal line by applying a moving average to the RVI.

+### 3. Trading Strategy Using the RVI
+   - **GLD ETF Tracking Gold Prices**:
      - A 5-day lookback period is used.
-   - **Buy Signal**: Execute a buy when the RVI crosses above its signal line and the 5-day RSI of the RVI is below 50.
+     - Buy when the RVI crosses above the signal line.
+     - Add a condition: 5-day Relative Strength Index (RSI) of the RVI must be below 50.
-   - **Sell Signal**: Sell when the RVI crosses below its signal line.
+     - Sell when the signal line crosses above the RVI.

-3. **Performance**:
-   - Tested on GLD (gold ETF), the strategy yielded an average gain of 0.44% per trade with a win rate of 51%, though winners outweighed losers in size.
+### 4. Backtest Performance
+   - **Results**:
+     - The average gain per trade is 0.44%.
+     - Win rate: 51% (moderate).
+     - Winners are significantly larger than losers on average.

+### 5. Cross-Asset Testing
+   - **Performance on Other Assets**:
-   - The strategy was not effective on assets like the S&P 500 or bonds, indicating it may work better in specific market conditions.
+     - Does not work well on the S&P 500 or bonds.

-4. **Conclusion**:
+   - **Conclusion**:
-   - While the RVI is underutilized and showed promise on GLD, its effectiveness can vary across different assets.
-Further testing and adaptation are recommended for broader applicability.
+     - Asset-specific behavior affects strategy performance.

+### 6. Final Thoughts
+   - The strategy is not curve-fitted, as asset dynamics vary.
+   - Encouragement to like and subscribe if the video is appreciated.
 </details>